Last Updated on

 Which Channel Works Best: Mobile App vs Email vs SMS?

-For a comprehensive cart recovery strategy, most successful brands use a mix of channels, mobile app push, email, SMS, and even retargeting ads because each has its strengths:
+Most successful brands use a mix of channels, mobile app push, email, SMS, and even retargeting ads.

 Mobile App Push Notifications

 Strengths: Instant delivery and very visible (appears on phone screen), interactive (can have images, buttons), and zero direct cost per message.
 Push reaches users in real time and can deep link to the app for a seamless experience.
-Engagement is high, typical push open rates are ~30-40%, and conversion rates average around 10% for cart pushes.
+Engagement is high, typical push open rates are ~30-40%, and conversion rates average around 10%.

 Limitations: Only reaches customers who have installed the app and opted in to notifications.
-On iOS in particular, opt-in rates hover ~40-50%, so you might only contact half of app users.
+On iOS, opt-in rates hover ~40-50%, so you might only contact half of app users.
 Additionally, if overused, push notifications can annoy users (leading them to disable notifications or uninstall the app).

 Use push as: A primary, timely reminder for mobile-savvy customers.
 It's extremely effective within its installed base.